 - preparing plans

 - inspecting or supervising construction

 It is also unlawful for a governmental employee to receive or accept such gifts or favors.

 Environmentally Preferred Purchasing

-The purchasing decisions of our employees and contractors can positively or negatively affect the environment.
-Cabarrus County’s goal is to reduce the adverse environmental impact of our purchasing decisions by buying goods and services from manufacturers and vendors who share our commitment to the environment.
+The purchasing decisions of our employees and contractors affect the environment.
+Our goal is to reduce the adverse environmental impact of our purchasing decisions.
+We buy goods/services from manufacturers and vendors who share our environmental commitment.

 Cabarrus remains fiscally responsible by:

 - including environmental considerations in our purchasing decisions

 - maintaining traditional concerns with price, performance and availability

 - promoting practices that improve public health and safety